mattcossins-arm/Arm-Developer-Labs-Staging/Research/PhD/Machine-Learning-on-AWS-Graviton.md

 ---
+title: "Efficient Inference of Vision Transformers on AWS Graviton Instances"
 subjects:
     - "ML"
     - "Migration to Arm"
     - "Performance and Architecture"
 ---

-# Efficient Inference of Vision Transformers on AWS Graviton Instances

 ## Description